 3. Wear sunscreen

-Wear a high factor sport sunscreen as skin that is sunburnt loses its ability to sweat therefore your ability to keep cool is minimised.
+Wear a high factor sunscreen as skin that is sunburnt loses its ability to sweat therefore your ability to keep cool is minimised.

 4. Adjust your expectations